bibliotechy/words/_posts/2020-04-27-temple-libraries-hathi-trust.markdown

 ## Connecting to HathiTrust Records

-So, while we could use the oclc number we already have with the [Hathi bibligraphic api](https://www.hathitrust.org/bib_api) to dynamically look up the Hathi Record URL when our catalog display an item from the processed overlap report, that would mean we don't know which items were available until page load, meaning it would not reflect in our existing affordances for "Online Resources" like facets.
+So, while we could use the OCLC number we already have with the [Hathi bibliographic api](https://www.hathitrust.org/bib_api) to dynamically look up the Hathi Record URL when our catalog display an item from the processed overlap report, that would mean we don't know which items were available until page load, meaning it would not reflect in our existing affordances for "Online Resources" like facets.
 To integrate with existing affordances, we need to get the data into the Solr collection that powers our catalog.

 Based on the [Hathi docs on linking](https://www.hathitrust.org/automatic_login), we want to link to Record pages, as they provide the most context for our users.
 It seemed to me the best way to identify the needed record numbers was to use "[Hathifiles](https://www.hathitrust.org/hathifiles)", which are "tab-delimited text files that describe every item in the HathiTrust collection."
-These files include the OCLC number and record id for each item, which seemed to provide a path to link our overalp report to the records.
+These files include the OCLC number and record id for each item, which seemed to provide a path to link our overlap report to the records.

 Specifically, I downloaded [hathi_full_20200201.txt.gz](https://www.hathitrust.org/filebrowser/download/291461) and [hathi_field_list.txt](https://www.hathitrust.org/filebrowser/download/269539).
-I want the final file to have headers, so the first thing I did was save `hathi_fieild_list.txt` to a new file called `hathi_with_headers` and then append the full record listing into that.
+I want the final file to have headers, so the first thing I did was save `hathi_field_list.txt` to a new file called `hathi_with_headers` and then append the full record listing into that.
 To avoid unzipping the full record file first, I used gzcat

 ```gzcat hathi_full_20200201.txt.gz >> hathi_with_headers```